When we are no longer able to change a situation, we are challenged to change ourselves

 Therapy often moves through different stages rather than following a fixed structure.
 We may move between these phases depending on your needs and what is emerging in the work.

-The initial focus is on building safety and stability.
+The initial focus is on developing safety, stability and a strong therapeutic working alliance.

-As stability develops, we may begin to work more directly with past experiences.
+As greater stability and internal capacity develop, we may begin to work more directly with unresolved experiences and the meanings that have formed around them.

 Phase Three: Integration